yzhai64/fh-agents-course/units/en/unit2/smolagents/tools.md

 ### Importing a Hugging Face Space as a Tool

 You can also import a HF Space as a tool using `Tool.from_space()`.
-This opens up many possibilities for integration.
-The functionality uses the `gradio_client` under the hood, so make sure to install it via `pip` if you don't have it already:
+This opens up possibilities for integrating with thousands of spaces from the community for tasks from image generation to data analysis.
+The tool will connect with the spaces Gradio backend using the `gradio_client`, so make sure to install it via `pip` if you don't have it already:

 ```python
 from smolagents import CodeAgent, HfApiModel, Tool